jerryhgladinet/docs/admin/source/chapter03.rst

 **Hide Login Failure Message**

     When checked, the login failed message will be replaced by a very generic “Login Failed” message.
-When un-checked, it may return more meaningful login error, such as user-not-found, authentication-error and so on.
+When un-checked, it may return a more meaningful login error, such as user-not-found, authentication-error and so on.
 This is a security feature if you don't want to give out too much information for hackers to guess a reason for authentication failure.

 **Hide support button**